KingFruit85/DND-Randomised-Character-Creator-WIP/README.md

 * '-r x' where 'x' is a string representing a valid D&D5e character race setting this will return only the provided race
 * '-g x' where 'x' is a string representing a valid D&D5e character gender setting this will return only the provided gender

-If a the -c/-r/-g switches are not followed by a valid argument the program will default to a random value. -n will default to 1.
+If any of the -c/-r/-g switches are not followed by a valid argument the program will default that switch to a random value. -n will default to 1.

 ###### Examples
 ```